hannobraun/my-boss/README.md

 ## About

 This is software that tells me what to do and when to do it.
-It's my boss.
+It's My Boss.
 Some might call it an ERP system, but there's nothing "enterprise" about it.

 My Boss is a command-line application that stores its data in local files.
 It's designed to be used together with Git or another version control system, to assure proper management of its data.